Anneardysa/Anneardysa/README.md

 ## About

-I'm a developer from **Indonesia** 🇮🇩 passionate about creating tools that enhance gaming experiences.
-My focus is on **Dota 2 modding** — making cosmetic customization accessible to everyone.
+I'm a developer from **Indonesia** passionate about creating tools that enhance gaming experiences.

 ---